Why your existing tools

 It does not adapt to your specific store's behavior patterns.
 Klaviyo's abandonment flow is built for the average cart abandonment trigger.
 Your abandonment pattern may be driven by a specific shipping rate display, a specific product configuration page, or a specific device/browser combination that your analytics have surfaced but that the tool cannot act on without significant custom configuration — if it can act on it at all.

 It does not produce owned infrastructure.
 After three years of paying for these tools, you have three years of access history and zero owned assets.
 The moment you stop paying, the capability disappears.
-This is the model the vendors prefer and the model you accept when you sign up.

 What custom agents add to the SaaS layer